libADS/docker-islandora-frontend/README.md

 Docker Islandora Frontend
 ================

 Run Islandora on Ubuntu precise (php5.3 -- 5.4 ok?).
 Islandora and its modules are pulled locally and made available to the container, therefore development can happen directly on the development machine and changes will be reflected inside the container.
+Djatoka is also installed inside the container -- that's not a hard requirement in a production stack but service discovery is needed in a Docker context to provide the Djatoka IP to the frontend and the frontend IP / hostname to Djatoka (Islandora needs to be accessible from Djatoka).

+**Linux compatible only until boot2docker provides support for volume sharing**

 Binary default versions:
 -------------------------------